hegdeprajwal/perf-model/README.md

 ## Additional Information
 - For more information on gem5 and its usage, please refer to the official gem5 documentation.
-- For specific details about the Bine-Brake and Darch modifications, please refer to their respective documentation or the associated repositories.
+- For specific details about the Bine Brank and Darch modifications, please refer to their respective documentation or the associated repositories.

 Sit back and enjoy your coffee!
 Happy Simulations!!